Reading Time: 18 minutes

 At a glance:

-• Ideal use cases: Brand mishaps, errors
+• Ideal use cases: Brand mishaps, viral moments, timely cultural reactions, online discourse

 Brand or Repositioning Press Release